 After a full day in Silverdale yesterday, we arrived home (at 6:30) to a message on our machine from Sharon Boundy asking us to come and help catch some sheep to be sheared at 7.
 I had been asking/begging for her to call us when she was ready so that I could selfishly get the wool.
 We were so excited.
 Our whole family (minus Myron and plus a friend of Nathans) jumped in the van and sped to the Boundys.
 I was afraid that we wouldn't get there in time and that the sheep would already be corraled.
 Boy was I wrong!
 It's not as easy as one might think.
 Bishop, Sharon and Sol were out in the pasture with lassos trying to chase down the sheep and had been unsuccessful.
 They are quite fast and big jumpers!
 Shane and the older boys headed in and together they all tried to corner them again, this time all spreading out.
 Wouldn't you know it, the sheep weren't intimidated at all.
 They just kept running and jumping right through the blockade.
 Bishop fell down a couple times as well after being knocked over by the sheep and sustained a few nicks and scratches.
 Nasty business having to be the "lassoer".
 After another friend came to help, it was apparent that this might end up being an all night sort of event.
 Shane, exhausted and frustrated with the long chase, finally decided to get down and dirty.
 As soon as one of the sheep came near enough to him, he grabbed the sheeps wool and threw it down to the ground like a pro wrestler.
 I couldn't believe my eyes!
 Then he held the sheep down until we could rope it and put it into the truck.
 It was amazing!
 Barbaric.....but amazing all the same.
 Thats my man!
 After an hour and a half of chasing, that's all it took.
 After getting the first sheep on the truck, it was time to catch the second.
 Shane had the technique down, not 5 minutes later, he had tackled the second sheep.
 Rylan was so excited watching from the fence.
 He said..."Good catch dad"!.
 Too cute.
-Here is the sheep shearer.
-The bishop said "isn't it so amazing to see a professional at work".

 It is true.
 It is neat to see someone that knows what they are doing and knows the ins and outs.
 It is a beautiful thing.
 This guy didn't even use gloves!